Verca/tic-tac-toe/doc/reduxObservableExamples.md

-## Api call and then trigger another action
+## Make an Api call and then trigger another action
 ```javascript
 import Actions from '../actions/actions';
 import { fetchItems } from '../utils/apiCalls';